-Entries will close no later than noon on Friday 28th October 2016, and may close earlier if and when the limit of 480 (paid) entries is reached.
+Entries will close no later than noon on Friday 27th October 2017, and may close earlier if and when the limit of 500 [tbc] (paid) entries is reached.
 No further entries will be accepted, and NO ENTRY FEE WILL BE REFUNDED, after that point.
 The current status of entries can be found here.

 Please note that there is NO possibility of reserving a place which has not been paid for and that under agreement with the PLA we DO NOT and CAN NOT have a waiting list.

 ALL ENTRIES MUST BE MADE VIA THE BRITISH ROWING ONLINE ENTRY SYSTEM – PAPER ENTRY FORMS WILL NOT BE ACCEPTED UNDER ANY CIRCUMSTANCES

 NON-TIDEWAY CREWS MUST HAVE PERMISSION TO BOAT FROM A HOST CLUB BEFORE ENTERING

 PLEASE TAKE NOTE OF THE FOLLOWING RULES IN PARTICULAR BEFORE ENTERING